Travel

 A – Travel requests must be submitted in Concur

-1 – Travelers must submit travel requests in Concur for out-of-state and international travel.
+1 – Travelers must submit a travel request in Concur for out-of-state or international travel before the trip.

-2 – If travelers leave for an unexpected, urgent trip without submitting a travel request, they must submit a travel request after their trip.
-In the travel request, the traveler must explain why they were unable to submit the request before the trip.
+1a – If a traveler leaves for an unexpected, urgent out-of-state trip without submitting a travel request, they must submit a travel request after their trip.
+In the travel request, the traveler must explain why the trip was urgent.

-3 – Travelers must add all expected expenses to travel requests.
+3 – Travelers must add each expected expense to a travel request in Concur.
 Estimates for expenses must be reasonable and reflect realistic costs.

 B – Travel requests must be approved by an appropriate authority

 1 – Travel for state business, whether reimbursed by the state or not, must be approved by an appropriate authority.
-Approval is also required for non-state employees when the state pays for travel expenses.
+This includes travel by non-state employees when the state pays for travel expenses.

-2b – Each approver has 7 days to approve travel requests.
+3 – Each approver has 10 calendar days to approve a travel request.

-1a – Travelers must receive either verbal or written approval for in-state travel from their assigned approver.
+4 – For in-state travel, the traveler must receive either verbal or written approval from their supervisor before the trip.

 1 – The traveler is the chief of staff